 Not known to many there is actual video footage of the planning for the Marriage Bureau takeover and protest or “ZAP” as they were called, and of the action itself, on YouTube.

 There are three videos, each about 10 minutes in length.
 The first opens with an interview Wicker conducted with the church’s pastor about the controversy over whether or not the church was performing illegal marriages — as opposed to protected religious ceremonies — and thus violating the law.
 The rest of it consists mainly of a Gay Activists Alliance planning meeting for the action, with a lengthy speech by Mark Rubin, who lays out the protest’s agenda and describes himself as anxious to do what he’s about to do.

 The second video shows the GAA members invade the Marriage Bureau office, set up their coffee urns, and offer the staff cake.

 “We’re having a wedding reception for gay people in room 265 ….
 You’re all invited to come,” activist Arthur Evans, who is the main speaker in the video, says to people down the hall.

 “Our rights as gay people have been slandered by a public official,” Evans says to those who tell him he has no right to be there.

 Eventually the group enters Katz’s office and shouts, “Bigot!
 Bigot!
 Bigot!”

 The third video shows the party part of the engagement party, as activist Peter Fisher sings songs with lyrics modified to make them gay-rights protest songs.
 “We waited too damn long for our rights,” he sings to the tune of the gospel song “He’s got the whole world in his hands.”

-So watch the video below and take a step back in time to when activism was real and experience our gay forefathers fight for the rights that we have today.
+So watch the video below and take a step back in time to when activism was real and experience our gay and lesbian forefathers fight for the rights that we have today.